openmainframeproject-internship/immunichain/README.md

+# Welcome to the IMMUNIchain network

-This is the readme file for the Business Network Definition created in Playground
+This is the sample network in which immunization records are stored and accessed!